 You'll probably need phototherapy treatments 3 days a week for 2 to 3 months.
 Your doctor might suggest you use UVB treatment along with another kind of therapy, like a cream made from coal tar.
 He may call this the Goeckerman regimen.
 Another combination treatment pairs anthralin-salicylic acid paste with ultraviolet light.
 You might hear this called the Ingram regimen.

 PUVA (psoralen plus ultraviolet A).
 This treatment combines UVA lamp sessions with a drug called psoralen.
 You either take the drug as a pill or put it on your skin as a cream, lotion, gel, solution, or ointment.
 It makes your skin more sensitive to light.
 The process is called photochemotherapy.
-You'll probably go to your doctor's office 2 or 3 times a week for a total of 25 sessions.
+You'll probably go to your doctor's office 2 or 3 times a week for a total of 25 to 30 sessions.

 PUVA clears up psoriasis quickly with long-lasting results.
 But using it for a long time can raise your chances of skin cancer.
 Because of that, it’s typically only recommended for severe cases or when other treatments haven't worked.